Alfresco/docs-alfresco/sap/5.0/config/index.md

 1. **Activation via SAP Connector - Administration Console:**

-    1. Log in to Alfresco Share and navigate to the SAP Connector - Administration Console (via menu *Admin Tools* > *SAP Integration*).
+    1. Login to Alfresco Share and navigate to the SAP Connector - Administration Console (via menu *Admin Tools* > *SAP Integration*).

     2. Scroll down to the related SAP System Configuration where the recently created SAP Content Repository belongs to.